VishalP5/VishalP5.github.io/README.md

-I am a Mechatronics Engineering Student at the University of Waterloo.
-I am a resourceful and imaginative problem solver.
-Some of my projects can be found on the Projects page.
+I am a Mechatronics Engineering Student at the University of Waterloo who is always eager to learn something new.
+I am a resourceful and imaginative problem solver with knowledge of mechanical design as well as software development.